bradovich/public/README.md

 # Welcome!
-## I post some of my favorite code snippets, projects, visualizations, and more.
+## I post some of my favorite code snippets, notebooks, visualizations, and more.
 https://bradovich.github.io/

 ### c-section.ipynb: